Setting a Coordinator and Signing

 Depending on the coordinator, the steps to add Krux as a signer may vary slightly:

-Sparrow, Liana and BlueWallet: Create a wallet (or vault in Blue Wallet) and add keys during setup.
+- Sparrow, Liana, Bitcoin Safe and BlueWallet: Create a wallet (or vault in Blue Wallet) and add key(s) during setup.

 -